 An 18th century log cabin owned by Mr. and Mrs. Walter Berger of Allentown, and formerly located in the Blue Marsh Dam project area, has been moved to the rear of the old Lenhartsville Hotel.
 The Bergers donated the cabin to the Pennsylvania Dutch Folk Culture Society in Lenhartsville.
 Above, Marvin Werley of Orefield stands on the cabin porch, and below, Mrs.… Read Full Article

 The Glockenspiel was a landmark Pennsylvania Dutch restaurant in northern Berks County.
 It originally dated back to 1751, built as a two-story farmhouse and later added on dining facilities and offices.
 It was located along Route 222 between Fleetwood and Kutztown.
 The restaurant specialized in Pennsylvania Dutch cuisine, and served a famed fruit & cheese tray with dinner.
-It also had a gift shop and the “Dutch Tavern” which was a bar area.… Read the rest
+It also had a gift shop and the “Dutch Tavern” which was a bar area.… Read Full Article

 On this day, April 7th 1990 the Dempsey’s Dutch Boy statue was stolen from it’s location on the 5th Street Highway in Muhlenberg.

 The 6-foot, 250-pound Dempsey’s Dutch boy statue outside the restaurant at Fifth Street Highway and Bellevue Avenue was lifted right out of its shoes about 3 a.m.
 Wednesday.
 The “victim”, however, apparently is not a dyed-in-the-wool Hollander, since his shoes are not wooden, police said.… Read Full Article